Exclusive: UK suspends some intelligence sharing with US over boat strike concerns in major break | News Channel 3-12

 The UN’s human rights chief, Volker Türk, said last month that the strikes violate international law and amount to “extrajudicial killing.”
 The UK agrees with that assessment, the sources told CNN.

-The British embassy in Washington, the Pentagon and the White House did not respond to requests for comment.
+The British embassy in Washington and the White House did not respond to requests for comment.
+A Pentagon official told CNN that the department “doesn’t talk about intelligence matters.”

 Before the US military began blowing up boats in September, countering illicit drug trafficking was handled by law enforcement and the US Coast Guard, Cartel members and drug smugglers were treated as criminals with due process rights — something the UK was happy to help with, the sources said.